49emily/journal-draw/scripts/README.md

-scripts i used to test opencv best transforms to exxtract handwritten lines and chars
+scripts i used to test opencv best transforms to extract handwritten lines and chars